StevenJPx2/apollo-graphql-test/server/README.md

 - Apollo Server
 - Express

-Thought I would take this opportuinity to learn this anyway.
+Thought I would take this opportunity to learn this anyway.